freifeld/cpabDiffeo/README.md

 **During Spring 2016 we will release an extended TR that will cover these options.**

+Finally, you may also want to try a [partial implementation in Julia](https://github.com/angel8yu/cpab-diffeo-julia) written by my student, Angel Yu.
+Note, however, that Angel's CPU-based implementation has fewer options than the one I will maintain here (e.g, it is only in 1D or 2D, has less options for the prior, doesn't have image/signal registration, etc.)

 # Requirements
 - opencv with python's bindings